 Welcome to the history of Armitage-with-Handsacre, a Staffordshire parish whose story stretches back nearly a thousand years.

-I grew up in the parish, first in Handsacre and later in Armitage, and this site is the result of many years of research and collecting.
-My aim is to create a lasting resource that preserves and shares the history of the parish for residents, descendants, researchers and anyone interested in Staffordshire’s past.
+I grew up in the parish, first in Handsacre and later in Armitage, and this website is the result of many years of research, writing and collecting.
+My hope is that it will become a lasting resource for residents, descendants, researchers and anyone interested in the history of Staffordshire.

 If you have photographs, documents, memories or information relating to the parish, I would be delighted to hear from you.
 Every contribution helps to build a fuller picture of our shared history.